Thoughts and impressions of happenings in the world of PowerPoint and presentations, continuously updated since 2003.

 PowerPoint 2016

-Tagged as: Align, Mac, Office 2016, Office for Mac, PowerPoint 2016, PowerPoint for Mac, Text, Text Alignment, Tutorials
+Tagged as: Mac, Office 2016, Office for Mac, PowerPoint 2016, PowerPoint for Mac, Shapes, Slide Background Fill, Tutorials

-PowerPoint users of all versions can learn to Put an Image in a Star and also how to quickly add em dashes easily.
-PowerPoint 2016 for Windows can explore Text Alignment in PowerPoint, and PowerPoint 2016 for Mac users will learn how to Merge Shapes with Pictures, and also how to Rotate Shapes.
+PowerPoint 2016 for Windows users can learn about Slide Show View.
+PowerPoint 2016 for Mac users can explore Adding Commands to Custom Groups, and the Quick Access Toolbar.
 And if that wasn’t enough for this week, make sure you do not miss the quotes, press releases, and templates released in the last week.

 Stay informed about updated tutorials and happenings related to PowerPoint and presenting.